24 Answering Test Questions

 • In your introduction show how you understand the question and outline how you’ll answer it.

-• Make short paragraphs with 1 or 2 points or argument per paragraph and summarize how it answers the question.
+• Make short paragraphs with 1 or 2 points or arguments per paragraph and summarize how it answers the question.

 • In your conclusion summarize the arguments to answer the question.